EslamMoh/Airport-Management-System/README.md

   - Run `bundle exec rake db:schema:load` to load the current schema to your database
   - Run Rails local server using command `rails s`
   - From Api Rest client, create api calls using `http://localhost:3000` as a base url

+- The app is also deployed to heroku on : https://infinite-river-49269.herokuapp.com